NSA Bombshell Story Falling Apart Under Scrutiny; Key Facts Turning Out to Be Inaccurate

 Greenwald told CNN, “It’s well past time that we have a debate about whether that’s the kind of country and world in which we want to live.”

 Canonizing bad reporting as a means of inciting a debate is as bad as no debate at all.
-Attachment to empirical reality must remain a central trait of the left, otherwise the progressive movement is no better than the non-reality based propagandists on the right who will say and do anything to further the conservative agenda.
 So perhaps some positive changes on domestic spying are eventually achieved, but at what cost?
 Greenwald, who doesn’t really care about “left and right,” isn’t concerned with anything other than his personal agenda and clearly he’s willing to do whatever it takes in pursuit of those goals.
 Specifics presently.

-It’s a shame because there’s a way to have this debate without selling out to misinformation.
+It’s a shame because there’s a way to have this debate without selling out to a misinformation campaign driven by clicks.
 Instead, we appear to be careening way off the empirical rails into hysterical, kneejerk acceptance of half-assed information.

 Here’s how this story has played out since late Thursday.